Chapter 4:

 The Wolf Among Rats

 I'm led like a dog on a leash through the dungeon.
-I can barely walk.
-I can barely see.
-I can barely think.
-But I've won.
+My legs stumble with each step, the world stays blurry and my thoughts hazy, but I've won.
 All they ever got from me was screams and profanities.
 You're welcome Ren.
 You better appreciate this.

-I'm pushed to my knees and my arms are bound to two posts on either side of me.
-They're looking to make an example out of me.
-My arms are tied so tight, that I can't really move the rest of my body.
-I can squirm a bit, but nothing else.
+I'm kicked to my knees and my arms are tightly bound to two the posts on either side of me.
+So tight, that I'm unable to move anything but my head.

-Eventually he finishes his speel about heretics and punishment.
-"Let these blasphemers be marked both, in spirit and body!"
+He begins a thankfully short sermon about the inevitability of Sol, finishing with, "Let these blasphemers be marked both, in spirit and body!"

 The crowd cheers.
 Marked how?
 Are the scars not marks enough?
-A lower priest beside me asks in a deceptively sympathetic tone, "Right or left, elf?"
+One of the other handlers asks in a deceptively sympathetic tone, "Right or left, elf?"

 I respond by spitting at his feet.
 He looks down at the small wet mark on his robe-like pants.
 "Right then."